Marko Klok

-Marko Klok (/nl/, born 14 March 1968) is a volleyball player from the Netherlands who represented his native country in two Summer Olympics, starting in 1992 in Barcelona.
-There he won the silver medal as a part of the Dutch Men's National Team, and later took ninth at the 2004 Summer Olympics in Athens.
+Marko Klok (/nl/, born 14 March 1968) is a volleyball player from the Netherlands who represented his native country at two Summer Olympics, starting in 1992 in Barcelona.
+There he won the silver medal as a part of the Dutch national men's team, and later took ninth at the 2004 Summer Olympics in Athens.
 He played a total of 378 international matches for the Dutch volleyball team.

 Beach volleyball

 Klok and partner Michiel van der Kuip won the 1995 European Beach Volleyball Championships.

 Coaching

-In November 2021 he become national coach of the women's teams of Beach Volleyball Team Netherlands (BTN).
+In November 2021 he became the national coach of the women's teams of Beach Volleyball Team Netherlands (BTN).